 - Staff of service provider and commercial partners.

-4. WHY AND ON WHICH BASIS WE MAY NEED TO DISCLOSE YOUR PERSONAL DATA?
+4. WHY WE COLLECT YOUR PERSONAL DATA?

 i.
 To comply with our legal and regulatory obligations